 As a Glastonbury Festival virgin, I had no idea what to expect at this massive and world-famous music festival!

-Not only is there flooding to the Steward’s campsite in many areas, but parts of the festival grounds were under water days before the start.
-But BBC’s news coverage the week before the festival was nothing compared to what was to come…
+Not only is there flooding to the Steward’s campsite in many areas, parts of the festival grounds are under water days before the start.
+The BBC’s weather coverage for the week ramping up to the festival is nothing compared to what’s installed…

-Although we were on the Fire Stewards’ reserve list for a while, only received the call to arms, 11 days before the festival.
+Although on the Fire Stewards’ reserve list for a while, we only received the call to arms 11 days before the festival.

 Reg would be more comfortable than a soggy tent, especially during more rain and mud – wise decision.
-Plus, without tent gear, the need to fork out cash for a once-off event wasn’t really appealing.
+Plus, without tent gear, the need to fork out cash for a once-off event isn’t really appealing.

 Arriving – Tuesday evening